 Fleiss Kappa with repeated measurement

-So far, we have considered the case where two or more people measure the same thing.
-However, the Fleiss Kappa can also be used when the same rater takes the measurement at more than two different times.
+So far we have considered the case where two or more people measure the same thing.
+However, Fleiss Kappa can also be used when the same rater makes the measurement at more than two different times.

-In that case, the Fleiss Kappa indicates how well the measurements of the same person agree.
+In this case, Fleiss Kappa indicates how well the measurements of the same person match.

-In this case, the variable under study has two expressions, depressed and non-depressed; of course, the variable under study may consist of more than two expressions.
+In this case, the variable of interest has two expressions, depressed and non-depressed; of course, the variable of interest may consist of more than two expressions.

 Measure of the agreement:

-The Fleiss Kappa is a measure of the agreement of more than two dependent categorical samples.
+Fleiss Kappa is a measure of the agreement between more than two dependent categorical samples.

-It is important to note that with the Fleiss Kappa you can only make a statement about how reliably the raters measure the same thing.
-But you cannot make a statement about whether what the raters measure is the right thing!
+It is important to note that Fleiss Kappa can only tell you how reliably the raters are measuring the same thing.
+It cannot tell you whether what the raters are measuring is the right thing!

-So if all raters measured the same thing, you would have a very high Fleiss Kappa.
-The Fleiss Kappa does not tell you whether this measured value matches reality, i.e. whether the correct value is measured!
+So if all the raters measured the same thing, you would have a very high Fleiss Kappa.
+Fleiss Kappa does not tell you whether this measured value corresponds to reality, i.e. whether the correct value is measured!

-In the first case one speaks of the reliability, in the second case one speaks of the validity.
+In the first case we speak of reliability, in the second of validity.

 Calculate Fleiss Kappa

-In this formula po is the observed agreement of the raters, and pe is the expected agreement if the raters.
-The expected agreement occurs when raters make completely random judgments, i.e., simply flip a coin on each patient as to whether they are depressed or not.
+In this equation, po is the observed agreement of the raters and pe is the expected agreement of the raters.
+The expected agreement is given if the raters judge completely randomly, i.e. simply flip a coin for each patient to see whether they are depressed or not.

-In the first step, we simply count how many times a patient was judged depressed and how many times they were judged not depressed.
+In the first step, we simply count how many times a patient was judged to be depressed and how many times they were judged not to be depressed.

 For the first patient, 0 raters said that this person is not depressed and 3 raters said that this person is depressed.
 For the second person, one rater said that the person is not depressed and two said that the person is depressed.

-Now we do that for all the other patients and we can calculate the total for each.
+Now we do the same for all the other patients and we can calculate the total for each one.
 In total we have 8 ratings with not depressed and 13 ratings with depressed.
-In total, there were 21 ratings.
+In total there were 21 ratings.

-With this we can calculate how likely it is that a person is rated as not depressed or as depressed.
-To do this, we divide each of the number of ratings of depressed and not depressed by the total number of 21.
+This allows us to calculate how likely a person is to be rated as not depressed or as depressed.
+To do this, we divide the number of ratings of depressed and not depressed by the total number of 21.

 Let's start with the first part.
-Capital N is the number of patients, i.e. 7, and small n is the number of raters, i.e. 3.
+Capital N is the number of patients, so 7, and small n is the number of raters, so 3.
 This gives us 0.024 for the first part.

-In the second part of the formula, we simply square each value in this table and sum that up.
+In the second part of the formula, we simply square each value in the table and add them up.
 So 02 plus 32 to finally 12 plus 22.
-That gives us 47.
+This gives us 47.

 So now we have po and pe.
-Putting them into the formula for kappa, we get a kappa of 0.19.
+Putting them into the equation for kappa, we get a Kappa of 0.19.

 Fleiss Kappa interpretation

 Now, of course, the Fleiss Kappa coefficient must be interpreted.
-For this we can use the table of Landis and Kock (1977).
+For this we can use the table from Landis and Kock (1977).